philrussel21/t2a1/README.md

 -   `DELETE FROM table_name;`
 -   `WHERE column = value;`

     -   The syntax above is followed to remove a record from the database.
-The WHERE keyword is the condition you want to match to find the right record, represented by a column and its value.
-If you wish to delete all the records from the table, you can omit the WHERE keyword and this would clear the table.
+The `WHERE` keyword is followed by the condition you want to match to find the right record, represented by a column and its value.
+If you wish to delete all the records from the table, you can omit the `WHERE` keyword and this would clear the table.

 -   `UPDATE table_name;`
 -   `SET column = value;`
 -   `WHERE column = value;`

     -   The statements above are used to modify and update the existing data in the table.
-It would look for the record with matching condition next to the WHERE keyword inside the table_name.
-Once found, it will update its column values with the values passed next to the SET keyword.
-Omitting the WHERE keyword would affect all the rows instead of a particular record.
+It would look for the record with matching condition next to the `WHERE` keyword inside the `table_name`.
+Once found, it will update its column values with the values passed next to the `SET` keyword.
+Omitting the `WHERE` keyword would affect all the rows instead of a particular record.

 -   `SELECT column1, column2, columnN;`
 -   `FROM table_name;`
 -   `WHERE column = value;`
-    -   SELECT statement is used to retrieve all the column data from the table next to the FROM keyword.
-It’s specificity is increased with the use of the WHERE keyword when a column value is passed.
+    -   `SELECT` statement is used to retrieve all the column data from the table next to the `FROM` keyword.
+It’s specificity is increased with the use of the `WHERE` keyword when a column value is passed.
 This combination would yield a particular data.
-Alternatively, if you wish to retrieve all data from all the fields available, the syntax SELECT \* FROM table_name; can be used.
+Alternatively, if you wish to retrieve all data from all the fields available, the syntax `SELECT * FROM table_name;` can be used.

 ##### Resources